 Each of these reasons for varying the project price requires that all procedures set out in the contract are closely followed and enacted within the appropriate timeframe.
 Only then will you be ensured of receiving all extra payments due when you settle the account.

 Multiproject’s contract management service will help you ensure this is exactly what happens on every project.
 Call us today on +44 (0) 20 7096 8235 to find out exactly how we can help you protect your profits through comprehensive contract management and administrative support.

-The route to success
+Free flowchart: Find your route to success

 Do the procurement routes of your projects align with the long-term goals of your construction business?